-- Put your hands up through the loop of the strap, let the pole come down.
+- Put your hands up through the loop of the strap, and let the pole come down.

 - Place your hand on the grip of the pole and the end of the strap.

-This allows your to relax your grip and have a sturdy hold without placing too much pressure on you’re hands and arms.
+This allows you to relax your grip and have a sturdy hold without placing too much pressure on you’re hands and arms.

 - Hold the pole without the pole strap beneath the hands and the grip.